mohitjain/mohitjain/_posts/2012-12-20-how-to-use-templates-in-backbone-js-learning-backbone-js.md

 ## Agenda

-In the previous lessons we learnt how to define views and display data, but problem was complex views.
-In this lesson we will learn how to use templates in backbone js.
+In the previous lessons we learned how to define views and display data, but problem was complex views.
+In this lesson, we will learn how to use templates in backbone js.

 ## What we have till now

-So from previous lesson we have this PersonView:
+So from the previous lesson, we have this PersonView:

 {% highlight javascript %}

 var Person = Backbone.Model.extend({
     defaults: {
         name: 'Guest User',
         age: 23,
         occupation: 'worker'
     }
 });

 var PersonView = Backbone.View.extend({